 In June 2015, I had an opportunity to learn to work with Pastel – loved it, I have discovered new mediums, new papers/canvas and styles to explore.

 I have been a photographer for the last 10 years.
-I started taking photo's of everything that caught my eye mainly landscapes and objects.
-But I quickly turned to portrait photography and found this is what I meant to be doing.
-Today I photography people of all ages in my home studio or out on location.
+I started taking photo's of everything that caught my eye mainly, landscapes and objects.
+I quickly turned to portrait photography and found this is what I was meant to be doing.
+Today I photograph people of all ages in my home studio or out on location.
 My style is timeless to fine art.